ksoichiro/md-slide-android/README.md

-# md2ui for Android
+# md-slide for Android

-Viewer for presentation using Markdown.
+Markdown viewer for presentation with Android device.

+## Usage

+Currently, only the `Intent` can be used.
+Share `.md` file from file explorer apps, and choose `md-slide`.

 ## License